Geoffrey Bruce

-Major General John Geoffrey Bruce (4 December 1896 – 31 January 1972) was an officer in the British Indian Army, eventually becoming Deputy Chief of General Staff, who participated in the 1922 British Mount Everest expedition.
+Major General John Geoffrey Bruce, (4 December 1896 – 31 January 1972) was an officer in the British Indian Army, eventually becoming Deputy Chief of General Staff, who participated in the 1922 British Mount Everest expedition.
 Bruce, who had never before climbed a mountain, had been appointed as a transport officer, but chance led to him accompanying George Finch on the only summit attempt that used supplemental oxygen.
 Together they set a new mountaineering world record height of 8321 m, only 527.82 m below the summit of Mount Everest.
 He also took part in the 1924 British Mount Everest expedition, and for a time was slated to make the first summit attempt with George Mallory, before the party was forced to retreat and Mallory subsequently went for the top with Sandy Irvine.

 Background and personal life

-Geoffrey Bruce, born on 4 December 1896, was a son of Colonel Sir Gerald Bruce.
+Geoffrey Bruce was born on 4 December 1896, a son of Colonel Sir Gerald Bruce.
 He attended Rugby School.
 Bruce married Marjorie Isabel Crump in 1932 and they had two daughters.
 In 1922 he was described by his mountaineering colleague George Finch as "tall, of athletic build, strong, endowed with a great fund of mental energy – an invaluable asset on ventures of this kind – and cheerful in any situation".
 Wade Davis said Bruce was, in 1922, "one of the finest athletes in the Indian Army".

 Military career

 During the First World War, Bruce was second lieutenant in the Glamorgan Yeomanry serving in Egypt and Palestine.

 As an officer of the British Indian Army, Bruce took part in the Third Anglo-Afghan War of 1919, and in 1921 he was awarded the Military Cross.
 He participated in the North-West Frontier Province operations between 1920 and 1923, and again between 1937 and 1938.
-He attended the Staff College, Quetta from 1927 to 1928, and his fellow students included Frederick Morgan, Harold Briggs, George Vasey, E. L. M. Burns, David Cowan and Horace Birks.
-He then attended the RAF Staff College, Andover in 1932, before returning to the Staff College, Quetta, this time as an instructor, from 1933 to 1936.
-Bruce was promoted to Commanding Officer (CO) of the 2nd Battalion 6th Gurkha Rifles in 1937.
+He attended the Staff College, Quetta, from 1927 to 1928, and his fellow students included Frederick Morgan, Harold Briggs, George Vasey, E. L. M. Burns, David Cowan and Horace Birks.
+He then attended the RAF Staff College, Andover, in 1932, before returning to the Staff College, Quetta, this time as an instructor, from 1933 to 1936.
+Bruce was appointed commanding officer of the 2nd Battalion 6th Gurkha Rifles in 1937.

-He had a distinguished career during the Second World War, at the beginning of which he was attending the Imperial Defence College in London, serving in Norway and France in 1940, before returning to India to command the 17th Indian Infantry Brigade at the time of its formation.
-From 1944 to 1946 he was Deputy Chief of the General Staff, India of the British Indian Army, and was then General Officer Commanding (GOC) of the Lahore District until his retirement in 1948.
+Bruce had a distinguished career during the Second World War, at the beginning of which he was attending the Imperial Defence College in London, serving in Norway and France in 1940, before returning to India to command the 17th Indian Infantry Brigade at the time of its formation.
+From 1944 to 1946 he was Deputy Chief of the General Staff of the British Indian Army, and was then General Officer Commanding of the Lahore District until his retirement in 1948.
 He was Commandant of the Civil Defence Staff College from 1952 to 1956.